Commission on Cancer Accredited Program logo

 Service Overview

-The CoC is dedicated to improving survival and quality of life for cancer patients through standard- setting, which promotes cancer prevention, research, education and monitoring of comprehensive quality care.
+WhidbeyHealth’s Cancer Care program is proud to have received accreditation from the Commission on Cancer (COC).
+The CoC recognizes cancer care programs that are committed to high-quality, comprehensive care.
+The CoC is dedicated to improving survival and quality of life for cancer patients through standard-setting, which promotes cancer prevention, research, education and monitoring of comprehensive quality care.

-After an extensive review of the quality of our care, the Commission on Cancer re-accredited our Cancer Care Program in 2021.
-The Commission on Cancer accreditation process occurs every three years.
+After an extensive review of the quality of our care, the COC re-accredited our program in 2024, with the accreditation process recurring every three years.
+WhidbeyHealth Medical Center’s Cancer Care program has also previously received an Outstanding Achievement Award from the COC.

 Our goal is to make each visit as easy and comfortable as possible.
 Our multi-specialty team approach ensures: